4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 #### Segmentation of chromosome 1 territories

-In order to quntify features of chromosome 1 territory segmentation of FISH specyfic signal is carried off.
+In order to qauntify features of chromosome 1 territory segmentation of FISH specyfic signal is carried off.
 Threshold for segmentation is adjusted to cover whole chromosome paint staining.

 1. Open PartSeg
 2. Select **Segmentation Analysis**